Technical SEO Guide (2026): Fix Crawl, Indexing & Ranking Issues Step-by-Step

 - Monitoring and auditing performance regularly

 Technical SEO issues become far more dangerous during site changes.
-This is why avoiding common SEO migration mistakes is critical when moving domains, CMS platforms, or URL structures.
+That’s why avoiding common SEO migration mistakes is critical when moving domains, CMS platforms, or URL structures.

 Crawlability & Site Health